Rhinoplasty Michigan Specialists

 - They may possibly take photographs for you to compare your results

-Candidacy for rhinoplasty is determined by your surgeon.
-Request a consultation using the form below to have a local specialist reach out to you as soon as possible.
-During the consultation, your surgeon will analyze different features of your nose including width, length, crookedness and skin thickness.
-They will also examine your airway passages to determine the best possible treatment without harming your breathing abilities.
+The ideal Michigan candidate for rhinoplasty is physically healthy, mentally healthy, and has no condition which could affect recovery, and postoperative healing.
+In the state of Michigan, candidacy for any surgery is ultimately determined by the surgeon.
+Request a consultation using the form below to have a local specialist reach out to you as soon as possible and find out if you qualify.
+During the consultation, your surgeon will analyze different features of your nose including width, length, crookedness, and skin thickness to determine if rhinoplasty is right for you.

 - Can you explain the risks and complications that are associated with my procedure?